MesutHakanTaskiner/AI_Chatbot_With_LTM/README.md

-# GPT-clone
+# GPT

 ## Overview
-GPT-clone is a Python-based project that implements a simple GPT-like application.
+Python-based project that implements a simple GPT-like application.
 It integrates AI operations, memory management, and a basic web interface, making it easy to experiment with natural language processing techniques.

 Memory Management with mem0 (https://github.com/mem0ai/mem0)